Blockchain transactions are irreversible, which means that once funds have been sent, there is no way to return them.

 To set up 2FA on your account, open the ‘Settings’ page in the upper right corner of the website and switch to the 'Security' tab, where you will find the option to add a 2-FA device.

-- Browser extensions from unknown developers can easily turn out to be malware.
-They can be used to steal your personal data, intercept your payment details or even to simply replace your own deposit addresses on a web page with a hacker’s address.
+Browser extensions from unknown developers can easily turn out to be malware.
+They can be used to steal your personal data, intercept your payment details, or even simply replace your own deposit addresses on a web page with a hacker’s address.

 The same level of security should apply to your phone or tablet or any other device which stores your 2FA code and passwords.
-Enable fingerprint lock (if available) and remote erase in case yo lose your phone.
+Enable fingerprint lock (if available) and remotely erase in case you lose your phone.
 Don't share your phone with anyone, especially not with children.
-Wipe out all the applications that you don't use, upgrade your iOS or Android to the latest version, and please do not jailbreak your phone if you are not a pro (maybe think twice if you are a pro).
+Wipeout all the applications that you don't use, upgrade your iOS or Android to the latest version, and please do not jailbreak your phone if you are not a pro (maybe think twice if you are a pro).